cmcfarlane/meta/Reading-List.md

 Giddens, Anthony. *Central Problems in Social Theory: Action, Structure and Contradiction in Social Analysis*.
 Macmillan, 1979.
 HM24.G446

 Giddens, Anthony. *The Constitution of Society: Outline of the Theory of Structuration*.
 Polity, 1984.
 HM24.G4465

+Guattari, Felix and Antonio Negri. *New Lines of Alliance, New Spaces of Liberty*.
+Translated by Michael Ryan et al. Edited by Stevphen Shukaitis.
+Autonomedia, 2010.

 Hall, Matthew. *Plants as Persons: A Philosophical Botany*.
 SUNY Press, 2011.
 QK46.H355 2011